G-invariant diffusion maps: Introduction

+The contributions of this work are as follows.
+First, we employ the~$G$-GL's eigenfunctions to construct an equivariant diffusion maps embedding of the data set, and an associated equivariant diffusion distance, analogous to~\eqref{intro:diffMapsDef} and~\eqref{intro:diffDist}, respectively.
+We then analyze their properties.
+Next, we employ the~$G$-GL's eigenfunctions to construct an invariant diffusion maps embedding of the data, and an associated invariant diffusion distance, and analyze their properties.
+In particular, we show that the latter distance is associated with certain random walks on the data manifold, and derive a relation of the form~\eqref{intro:diffDistIdentity} for the invariant distance and embedding.
+Finally, we demonstrate the utility of the proposed embeddings in reconstructing a 2D image from its noisy and shifted 1D Radon transform projections~\cite{glRandTomography}.

 This paper is organized as follows.
-In Section~\ref{SecPrem}, we present some basic results from representation theory of Lie groups.
-We then briefly review some of the $G$-invariant graph Laplacian framework developed in~\cite{GGL}.
-In Section \ref{sec:GEqvDmaps}, we derive a $G$-equivariant embeddings of the data, and diffusion distances over the set~$G\cdot X$ which are analogous to~\eqref{intro:diffMapsDef}.
+In Section~\ref{sec:GGLreview}, we briefly review the $G$-invariant graph Laplacian framework developed in~\cite{GGL}.
+In Section~\ref{sec:GEqvDmaps}, we derive $G$-equivariant embeddings of the data, and diffusion distances over the set~$G\cdot X$, which are analogous to~\eqref{intro:diffMapsDef}.
 In Section~\ref{sec:invDmaps}, we derive and analyze $G$-invariant embeddings of the data.
-In Section~\ref{sec:SO2invDmaps}, we focus on invariant embeddings for the special case of the planar rotations group~$SO(2)$, for which we further extend the results of Section~\ref{sec:invDmaps}.
-In Section~\ref{sec:CryoSimulations} we demonstrate the effectiveness of our framework with simulated data.
+In Section~\ref{sec:CryoSimulations}, we demonstrate the utility of our framework using numerical simulations.
 Lastly, in Section~\ref{sec:Summary}, we summarize our results and discuss future work.